 Some of the exciting game elements include:

-- “Million Dollar Wedge”: If a contestant collects the wedge, solves the puzzle and makes it to the Bonus Round without hitting bankrupt, they will be playing for a top cash prize of $1 million on the Bonus Wheel.
+“Million Dollar Wedge”: If a contestant collects the wedge, solves the puzzle and makes it to the “Bonus Round” without hitting bankrupt, they will be playing for a top cash prize of $1 million on the Bonus Wheel.

-- “1/2 Car Tag”: During the second and third rounds of play, two “½ Car Tags” in the shape of license plates will be on the Wheel.
-One contestant must collect two “½ Car Tags” and correctly solve the puzzle to win the car.
+“1/2 Car Tag”: During the second and third rounds of play, two “½ Car Tags” will be on the Wheel.
+A contestant must collect two “½ Car Tags” and correctly solve the puzzle to win the car.

-- “Free Play”: When landing on this wedge contestants have the choice to buy a vowel for free, call a consonant to earn $500 each or solve the puzzle.
-If the contestant calls an incorrect letter or does not give the right puzzle solution, they will still be able to continue their turn.
+“Free Play”: It gives contestants the choice to buy a vowel for free, call a consonant to earn $500 each or solve the puzzle.
+Right or wrong, the contestant will continue their turn.

-- “Wild Card”: Gives the option to call an additional consonant either in the regular rounds of play or in the “Bonus Round.”
+“Wild Card”: Gives the option to call an additional consonant either in the regular rounds of play or in the “Bonus Round.”

-- “Mystery Round”: During Round Two, two “mystery” wedges are placed on the wheel, each hiding either a “Bankrupt” or “$10,000” on the face-down side of the wedge.
-After correctly calling a consonant, a contestant can either take the wedge’s face value of $1,000 per letter in the puzzle or gamble on the 50/50 chance of getting $10,000 or Bankrupt.
+“Mystery Round”: During the second round of play, two “mystery” wedges are placed on the Wheel, each hiding either a “Bankrupt” or “$10,000” on the face-down side.
+After correctly calling a consonant, a contestant can either take the wedge’s face value of $1,000 per letter in the puzzle or take the 50/50 chance of getting $10,000 or Bankrupt.

-- “Express Wedge”: When the “Express Wedge” is landed on, the player will call a consonant.
-If the consonant is in the puzzle, they earn $1,000 per letter and the player must declare “pass” or “play.”
-If the player “passes,” play proceeds as usual.
-If he/she decides to “play,” the player continually calls consonants, earning $1,000 for each one in the puzzle, until he/she is able to solve the puzzle or calls the wrong letter resulting in the player going “Bankrupt.”
+“Express Wedge”: When the “Express Wedge” is landed on, the player will call a consonant.
+If correct, they earn $1,000 per letter and the player must declare “pass” or “play.”
+By “passing,” play proceeds as usual.
+By “playing,” the player continually calls consonants, earning $1,000 for each one in the puzzle, until he/she is able to solve the puzzle.
+A wrong move results in the player going “Bankrupt.”
 Vowels still cost $250.

 Wheel of Fortune is produced by Sony Pictures Television, a Sony Pictures Entertainment Company.
 The executive producer is Harry Friedman.
 It is distributed domestically by CBS Television Distribution and internationally by CBS Studios International, both units of CBS Corp.

-© 2015 Califon Productions, Inc. "Wheel of Fortune" and “America’s Game” are registered trademarks of Califon Productions, Inc. All Rights Reserved.
+© 2016 Califon Productions, Inc. "Wheel of Fortune" and “America’s Game” are registered trademarks of Califon Productions, Inc. All Rights Reserved.